 Sweet, tropical, and deliciously frosty, my Creamy Mango Pineapple Smoothie is sure to transport you to a vacation state of mind.
 Made with just 6 ingredients in about 5 minutes, this simple frozen drink makes for an excellent breakfast or post-workout treat.

-Made with just 6 ingredients in about 5 minutes, this frozen concoction mixes sweet-tart pineapple with juicy, in-season mangoes, and creamy coconut for all the island vibes.
+Made with just 6 simple ingredients in about 5 minutes, this frozen concoction mixes sweet-tart pineapple with juicy, in-season mangoes, and creamy coconut for all the island vibes.
 It’s also naturally vegan, gluten-free, and easily customizable.

 What Do Mango Pineapple Smoothies Taste Like?